Core beliefs

 (4) EXISTENTIAL: “The world/ life itself is…. dangerous/unsafe /hopeless etc

-Core beliefs are hard to shift, not just because they met needs in the original situation but because they have become habitual and act like a reality filter we look through, so it’s hard to even imagine the world could be another way.
+Core beliefs are hard to shift, not just because they met vital needs in the original situation but because they have become habitual and act like a reality filter we look through, so it’s hard to even imagine the world could be another way.
 They’re also self-fulfilling, thus adding layers of confirmatory evidence as we go through life.
 “I’m no good at relationships” gets even more convincing after the third failed marriage wrecked on the altar of self-blame and lack of confidence!

 Some of the most insidious core beliefs were formed when we were just learning about the power of language to define our reality.
 They are deeply ingrained from this very sensitive stage of childhood, a time when we were both acquiring verbal reasoning and discovering exactly how words are used in our culture.
-Others came in at a later stage when natural developmental changes such as learning to walk, wanting to explore the world outside the home, or puberty/teenage came as massive challenges to our ill-prepared parents or guardians, who then responded with violence of one form or another.
-Many of these beliefs basically come down to a simple and perfectly logical assumption, given the kind of upbringing most of us had: “I’m not good enough“.
+Others came in at a later stage when natural developmental changes such as learning to walk, wanting to explore the world outside the home, or puberty and teenage came as massive challenges to our ill-prepared parents or guardians, who then responded with violence in one form or another.
+Many such beliefs basically come down to a simple and perfectly logical assumption, given the kind of upbringing most of us had: “I’m not good enough“.
 A conclusion which was almost inevitable when we were found wanting in so many ways by our parents and teachers and apparently were not accepted as we were.
 Even as adults determined to reclaim our true identity, and understanding intellectually that there was never anything ‘wrong’ with us, the nagging fear can remain buried deep inside – “Maybe they were right, I’m just no good really”.
 And from there it can sabotage our every effort to step into the fullness of our power and live the life that we long for.

 Read more about core beliefs and what is needed to change them!